DogukanGun/x402-economic-canary/README.md

   check whether the artifact exists.

 None of them ever observes post-settlement delivery.
-The only signal a provider cannot spoof is one obtained under the economics of a real call — so this canary pays like a customer and checks like a skeptic.
+The only signal a provider cannot spoof is one obtained under the economics of a real call, so this canary pays like a customer and checks like a skeptic.

 ```